History of the Jews in Scotland: Middle Ages to union with England

-There is only scant evidence of a Jewish presence in medieval Scotland.
+There is scant evidence of a Jewish presence in medieval Scotland.
 In 1180, the Bishop of Glasgow forbade churchmen to "ledge their benefices for money borrowed from Jews".
 This was around the time of anti-Jewish riots in England and so it is possible that Jews may have arrived in Scotland as refugees, or it may refer to Jews domiciled in England from whom Scots were borrowing money.

-In the Middle Ages, much of Scotland's trade was with Continental Europe, with wool of the Borders abbeys being the country's main export to Flanders and the Low Countries.
-Scottish merchants from Aberdeen and Dundee had close trading links to Baltic ports in Poland and Lithuania.
+In the Middle Ages, much of Scotland's trade was with Continental Europe, with wool of the Borders abbeys being the country's main export to the Low Countries.
+Scottish merchants from Aberdeen and Dundee had close trading links to Baltic Sea ports in Poland and Lithuania.
 It is possible, therefore, that Jews may have come to Scotland to do business with their Scottish counterparts, but no direct evidence of that exists.

 The late-18th-century author Henry Mackenzie speculated that the high incidence of biblical place names around the village of Morningside near Edinburgh might indicate that Jews had settled in the area during the Middle Ages.
 This belief has, however, been shown to be incorrect, with the names originating instead from the presence of a local farm named "Egypt" mentioned in historical documents from the 16th century and believed to indicate a Romani presence.